DevMountain/Timeline/README.md

 * use the image picker controller and activity controller
 * use container views to implement similar functionality in multiple view controllers

-#### Part Three - Basic CloudKit: CloudKitManager, CloudKitManagedObject, Manual Sync, Cloud Image Search
+#### Part Three - Basic CloudKit: CloudKitManager, CloudKitManagedObject, Manual Sync

 * check CloudKit availability
 * save data to CloudKit
 * fetch data from CloudKit
-* query data from CloudKit
 * sync pulled CloudKit data to a local Core Data persistent store

-#### Part Four - Intermediate CloudKit: Subscriptions, Push Notifications, Automatic Sync, User Search
+#### Part Four - Intermediate CloudKit: Post Search, User Search, Subscriptions, Push Notifications, Automatic Sync

 * use Discoverability to find other users
+* query data from CloudKit
 * use subscriptions to generate push notifications
 * use push notifications to run a push based sync engine